 Make sure you stand out from the crowd with an All-Star LinkedIn profile.
 Here, we'll show you how.

 This might seem obvious but be sure to fill out as much information as you can on your LinkedIn profile.
-A partially complete profile could be offputting for people you try to connect with, whilst including key information about yourself also helps you appear transparent and trustworthy.
+A partially complete profile does not instill trust with the people try to connect with, whilst including key information about yourself also helps you appear transparent and trustworthy.

 So, make sure you fill out your profile intro:

-- Job title and company: Link up to your company page, if you have one
+- Job title and company: Be sure to correctly link up to your company page, if you have one

 - Location: Where you do business, if this is different to your physical location

-The picture you use on your profile is also extremely important.
+And of course the picture you use on your profile is also extremely important.
 A profile with a picture is 11 times more likely to be viewed, so don’t neglect this element!
 Use it to give a good impression to people you reach out to on LinkedIn.
-A professional headshot is the best option:
+A professional headshot is the best option, and remember it will work in conjunction with the banner background photo:

 Having profile pictures with a consistent look and feel for everyone who works at your company can also be a good idea.
-You can also reinforce your brand identity by including your logo or brand colours in the images.
+You can also reinforce your brand identity by including your logo, key marketing proposition, or brand colours in the images.

 Think about the order of information on your LinkedIn profile.
 Anyone reading your profile page will start at the top and work their way down.
 If certain information is more likely to encourage people to connect with you, like an award you’ve won or a recommendation you’ve received, consider moving it closer to the top of your profile.